|Type of medicine||Dopamine-receptor agonist|

 - If you are taking or using any other medicines.
 This includes any medicines you are taking which are available to buy without a prescription, such as herbal and complementary medicines.

-How to take pergolide
+How to take ropinirole

-- If you are taking pergolide for the first time, your doctor will give you a small dose to begin with and then gradually increase this over the first few weeks.
+- If you are taking ropinirole for the first time, your doctor will give you a small dose to begin with and then gradually increase this over the first few weeks.
 Slowly increasing your dose like this will help to reduce side-effects such as dizziness and low blood pressure, which can occur when you first start treatment.

 - Try get into a habit of taking your doses at the same times of day each day, as this will help you to remember to take them.
 If you do forget to take a dose, take one as soon as you remember unless it is nearly time for your next dose.
 If it is almost time to take your next dose, skip the missed dose and take your next dose when it is due.
 Do not take two doses together to make up for a forgotten dose.